federgraph/SudokuHelper/SH02/HelpText.md

 ### Setting cell values with keyboard

-To set a cell's value just type the value:
+Just type the number when the cell is active (selected / focused).

+For bigger Sudokus (12x12 and 16x16) letters A to G can be used to set values 10 to 16.

+Summary:
-- 0 to clear a cell,
+- type 0 to clear a cell
-- 1 to 9 to set the cell value.
+- type 1 to 9 to set the cell value

-For 12x12 and 16x16 Sudokus the letters A to G will set the values 10 to 16, these characters are not case-sensitive.
+- type letters A to G for values 10 to 16. (for bigger Sudokus)
+- lower case letters should work as well

 ![SH02 screenshot](../images/SH02-02.png)